 God’s words say, “During the time that the Lord Jesus worked in the flesh, most of His followers could not fully verify His identity and the things that He said.
-When He went up on the cross, the attitude of His followers was one of expectancy; when He was nailed to the cross all the way until He was put into the grave, people’s attitude toward Him was disappointment.
-During this time, people had already begun to move in their hearts from doubting to denial of the things the Lord Jesus had said during His time in the flesh.
-And when He walked out from the grave, and appeared to the people one by one, the majority of people who had seen Him with their own eyes or heard the news of His resurrection gradually shifted from denial to skepticism.
-By the time the Lord Jesus had Thomas put his hand into His side, by the time the Lord Jesus broke bread and ate it in front of the crowd after His resurrection, and after that ate broiled fish in front of them, only then did they truly accept the fact that the Lord Jesus is Christ in the flesh.
-You could say that it was as if this spiritual body with flesh and blood standing in front of those people then was awakening every one of them from a dream: The Son of man standing in front of them was the One who had existed since time immemorial.
-He had a form, and flesh and bones, and He had already lived and eaten with mankind for a long time….
-At this time, the people felt that His existence was so real, so wonderful; they were also so joyful and happy, and at the same time filled with emotion.
-And His reappearance allowed people to truly see His humility, to feel His closeness, and His longing, His attachment for mankind.
+When He was approaching the cross, the attitude of His followers was one of observing.
+Then, from the time when He was nailed to the cross until He was put into the grave, people’s attitude toward Him was disappointment.
+During this time, people had already begun to move in their hearts from doubting the things the Lord Jesus had said during His time in the flesh to denying them altogether.
+Then, when He walked out from the grave and appeared to people one by one, the majority of those who saw Him with their own eyes or heard the news of His resurrection gradually shifted their attitude from denial to skepticism.
+Only when the Lord Jesus had Thomas put his hand into His side, and when He broke bread and ate it in front of the crowd after His resurrection and then proceeded to eat a broiled fish in front of them, did they truly accept the fact that the Lord Jesus was Christ in the flesh.
+You could say that it was as if this spiritual body of flesh and blood standing before those people was awakening every one of them from a dream: The Son of man standing in front of them was the One who had existed since time immemorial.
+He had a form, and flesh and bones, and He had already lived and eaten alongside mankind for a long time….
+At this time, the people felt that His existence was so real, and so wonderful.
+At the same time, they were also so joyful and happy and filled with emotion.
+His reappearance allowed people to truly see His humility, to feel His closeness and attachment to mankind, and to feel how much He thought about them.
 This brief reunion made the people who saw the Lord Jesus feel as if a lifetime had passed.
 Their lost, confused, afraid, anxious, yearning and numb hearts found comfort.
-They were no longer doubtful or disappointed because they felt that now there was hope and something to rely on.
-The Son of man standing in front of them would be behind them for eternity, He would be their strong tower, their refuge for all time” (“God’s Work, God’s Disposition, and God Himself III”).
+They were no longer doubtful or disappointed, because they felt that now there was hope and something to rely on.
+The Son of man then standing before them would be their rear guard for all time; He would be their strong tower, their refuge for all eternity” (“God’s Work, God’s Disposition, and God Himself III”).

 God’s words make clear another meaning to the Lord Jesus’ appearance to man after His resurrection.
 The Lord Jesus incarnated amongst man and performed His work for three and a half years, and many accepted His salvation and followed the Lord.
 Most people, however, had no true understanding that the Lord Jesus was Christ and that He was God Himself.
 Therefore, when the Lord Jesus was about to be crucified, they watched events unfold and they began to doubt in their hearts, and they asked themselves: Is the Lord Jesus truly God?
 If He is Christ and is God Himself, then how could He be captured by the Roman authorities, be flogged and mocked by the soldiers and then be crucified?
 In particular, when the Lord Jesus was being crucified upon the cross, they felt utterly disappointed in Him and they denied that He was the incarnation of God Himself and denied the words He had expressed, believing instead that Jesus would die just like an ordinary man and that He could not possibly survive.
 The Lord Jesus knew that people had such little faith, that they did not know the Lord, and that even more people would become weak and downcast because He had been crucified.
 Therefore, after the Lord Jesus had returned from the dead, He made contact with His disciples and spoke to them, He expounded the scriptures and communed with them, He ate with them, and He allowed Thomas to touch His hands and His side, and so on.
 From the words the Lord Jesus spoke and the deeds He performed after His resurrection, His disciples affirmed that Jesus truly had been resurrected, and they knew that He was the same Lord who had eaten, abided and shared life with them before, that He was the same Lord who had preached to them, provided for and guided them, who loved them in the same way as He had before, that He cared for them and had not left them, and that He was right there with them.
 The Lord Jesus was the incarnation of God Himself, the ever-lasting One, man’s eternal support, man’s strong tower and refuge.
 Although the Lord Jesus had been crucified, He was the keeper of the keys to the afterlife and He had the power to return to life, for He was the unique God Himself … Thereafter, people no longer felt lost or bewildered and they no longer doubted the Lord Jesus, but instead were able to believe in and rely on Jesus from the bottom of their hearts.
 This was entirely the result of the Lord Jesus appearing to His disciples and speaking with them after He returned from the dead.

 From these two meanings attributed to the Lord Jesus’ appearance to man after His resurrection, I finally saw that He had awakened people’s hearts through the way He had appeared to them and He also enabled us to experience God’s care and love for us.
 This kind of care and love are not just some kind of legend—they are fact.
 From this we can also perceive that God regards us as His kin; He has always been with man and has never left us, for God created man in order to gain us, and He hopes that we will hear His words, obey Him and worship Him absolutely, and become of one mind with Him.
-Therefore, whether the Lord Jesus was performing His works and speaking His words in the flesh or whether He was appearing to man in the Spirit after His resurrection, He always cared for mankind, and He was especially concerned for those who followed Him.
+Therefore, whether the Lord Jesus was performing His works and speaking His words in the flesh or whether He was appearing to man in the spiritual body after His resurrection, He always cared for mankind, and He was especially concerned for those who followed Him.
 This was because man does not have the ability to overcome sin, and without the guidance of God and without the provision of truth, man has no way to cast off their corruption and attain God’s true salvation.
 In our misconceptions, we believe that God left us after He had finished the work of redemption and that God no longer paid us any attention after that.
 But the truth is not as we imagine it to be.
 The Lord Jesus accomplished His work to redeem mankind, but He did not leave man.
 He is still with man, just as He was before, caring for us, providing for us and guiding us; the Lord Jesus is our help and our support at need, and no matter in what way He appears to us, He will always be with us!
 It is just as God’s words say, “Although the Lord Jesus was resurrected, His heart and His work had not left mankind.
-He told people with His appearance that no matter what form He existed in, He would accompany people, walk with them, and be with them at all times and in all places.
-And at all times and all places, He would provide to mankind and shepherd them, allow them to see and touch Him, and make sure they never again feel helpless.
-The Lord Jesus also wanted people to know this: Their lives in this world are not alone.
-Mankind has God’s care, God is with them; people can always lean on God; He is the family of every one of His followers.
+By appearing to people, He told them that no matter what form He existed in, He would accompany people, walk with them, and be with them at all times and in all places.
+He told them that at all times and in all places He would provide for mankind and shepherd them, allow them to see and touch Him, and ensure they never again felt helpless.
+The Lord Jesus also wanted people to know that they do not live alone in this world.
+Mankind has God’s care; God is with them.
+They can always lean on God, and He is family to every one of His followers.
 With God to lean on, mankind will no longer be lonely or helpless, and those who accept Him as their sin offering will no longer be bound in sin” (“God’s Work, God’s Disposition, and God Himself III”).

 I am so moved by the Lord’s love, and I understand better now why the Lord Jesus appeared to man for 40 days after His resurrection, eating in the presence of His disciples, expounding the scriptures and communing with them, laying many requirements upon them, and so on.
 Every single thing the Lord Jesus said or did brimmed with great care and thought, and all His deeds and words were extraordinarily meaningful.
 Through reading God’s words, I now have a deeper understanding of Jesus’ appearance to man after His resurrection.
 Thanks be to God!